 Asset Protection and Your Estate Planning Goals

-Once you have your financial plan in place, you will know your current net worth and how much wealth you can expect to accumulate in the future.
+Once you have your financial plan in place, you will know your current net worth and an estimate of how much wealth you can expect to accumulate in the future.
 From this information you will be able to create a comprehensive estate plan.
 This plan will address issues such as who will take care of you and your assets if you become mentally incapacitated, who will take care of your minor children if you die unexpectedly, and who will manage your assets and take care of your spouse or other family members after you die.
 Your estate plan can also encompass asset protection planning through the use of advanced estate planning techniques such as family limited liability companies and irrevocable trusts for you, your spouse, and your children or other beneficiaries.

 Financial Planning and Estate Planning Result in Asset Protection